WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 Is the resistance to chipping and breaking.
 Natural diamonds have internal birthmarks (inclusions) and are graded from best quality to least.
 (FL-VVS1-VVS2-VS1-VS2-SI1-SI2) and so the lesser quality diamonds have a weaker internal lattice structure, which can cause them to crack or chip under pressure or a knock.

-Because Ethica Diamonds have a very high clarity of IF-VVS1, they are not susceptible to breaking or chipping and are actually tougher than the average quality natural diamonds.
+Because Ethica Diamonds have a very high clarity of VVS1, they are not susceptible to breaking or chipping and are actually tougher than the average quality natural diamonds, since not many diamonds surpass the clarity of VVS1.

-The certificate that accompanies the Ethica Diamond will record two carat weights.
-One measurement shows the weight of the stone if it were a pure diamond, the other measurement shows the approximate weight of the man made diamond that you have purchased, which is always lower.
+The certificate link that accompanies your Ethica Diamond will record two carat weights.
+One measurement shows the weight of the stone if it were a diamond, the other measurement shows the approximate weight of the Ethica Diamond that you have purchased, which is always lower.
 This is because the relative density is less as described above.

-The Ethica Diamond is always a perfect industry standard carat size equivalency.
-This is correct for the size of the stone that you have purchased which is the equivalent size in mm as a diamond of the same carat weight.
+The Ethica Diamond is always a perfect industry standard carat size equivalent.
+This is correct for the size of the stone that you have purchased which is the same size in mm as a diamond of the same carat weight.
 No refunds or adjustments will be made relating to the carat weight of the stone that you have purchased.

-- We laser etch all our Ethica Diamonds over 0.35ct for individual certification, the same way that naturally mined diamond and laboratory grown diamonds are certified.
+- Ethica Diamonds over 0.35ct are laser etched with a unique serial number for individual certification, the same way that naturally mined diamond and laboratory grown diamonds are certified.

-- Every Ethica Diamond over 0.35ct comes with third party certification from the GRI, with its credentials – cut, clarity, colour and the unique serial number.
-The certificate is fully traceable online, via the GRI website.
+- Every Ethica Diamond over 0.35ct comes with full grading certification from the IGI or GRI, which identifies the stone credentials.
+The stone is fully traceable online, via the GRI or IGI website.

-- We give you a 30 day home approval promise on every purchase.
+- We give you a 14 day home approval promiseon every purchase.
 We are confident that once you have seen, touched and worn the jewellery you have purchased from us, you will be delighted with it.
-Therefore we will take it back, if you are not happy with it, provided it remains in new condition with original packaging and the tamper-resistant tag.
+Therefore, we will take it back if you are not happy with it, provided it remains in new condition and returned with all the original packaging.
 Please refer our Returns & Exchanges Policy for further information.

 - Should your Ethica Diamond be lost, stolen or damaged, and you need to claim under your own insurance, we are happy to provide any additional paperwork that your insurers require, to prove the value or type of stone, and any ongoing help you require through this process.